annapaux/kaggle-fraud-detection/README.md

 # Fraud Detection with XGBoost

 ## The model
-I'm using the XGBoost library to train a gradient boosting tree to classify what transactions are fraudulent.
+I'm using the XGBoost library to train a gradient boosted tree to classify fraudulent transactions.
 The dataset has transaction and individual based observations, which are combined via the TransactionID.

 After one-hot-encoding categorical variables and combining the data, there are up to 1773 features.
 The training data has 395,662 observations, and the test set has 194,880.

-The model's auc score on the training data was 0.94.
+The model's auc score on the training data is approximately 0.94.

 ## Data Source
 This model is based on a challenge on Kaggle, using a dataset from IEEE.